stevenelson35/stevenelson35.github.io/_posts/2021-07-29-dodge-nature-center.md

 published: true
 title: Dodge Nature Center
 ---
-Before departing for our train, we met Jared and Stephanie for dinner and a walk around Dodge Nature Center with my Sister Christine.
+Before departing for our train, we met Jared and Stephanie for dinner and a walk around Dodge Nature Center with my sister Christine.

 ![20210730_165432.jpg]({{site.baseurl}}/assets/media/20210730_165432.jpg)